djmeier-wisc/djmeier-wisc/README.md

-- 👋 Hi, I’m Douglas Meier, currently studying Computer Sciences and French at UW-Madison.
+- 👋 Hi, I’m Douglas Meier, a UW-Madison alumn living in Madison, WI.
-- 👀 I’m interested in web development, walkable communities, and tech stuff overall.
+- 👀 I’m interested in walkable communities, DnD, and distributed systems.
-- 🌱 I'm learning more about operating systems and computer graphics right now, in addition to front-end frameworks like React and Vue.js.
+- 🌱 I'm learning a lot about Next.JS right now, and have become fairly familiar with Java Spring.
-- 💞️ I would love to collaborate on any web development projects, in addition to HCI research.
+- 💞️ I would love to collaborate on transit related projects.
 - 📫 Feel free to shoot me an email at dougmeier10@gmail.com.

 <!---